tinyg210/shipment-list-demo/README.md

 The weight of a shipment we can perceive, but not the size, that's why we need to display it, using the "banana for scale" measuring unit.
 How else would we know??

+Current available actions using the GUI:
+- upload a new image
+- delete shipment from the list

+### Running the Lambda function

-The Lambda function is still not up.
+The Lambda function is still not there.
 This falls under the `shipment-list-lambda-validator` project.

 ```
 git clone https://github.com/tinyg210/shipment-list-lambda-validator.git